 Vetkoek and curried mince.
-Spicy mince served inside a traditional vetkoek – a great alternative to the normal curry and rice.
+Curry-flavoured mince served inside a traditional vetkoek – a great alternative to the normal curry and rice.

 A Vetkoek is a deep-fried ball of bread dough, crispy on the outside and soft and chewy on the inside.
-Vetkoek is normally served split in half and filled with your meat of choice.
+Vetkoek is normally served split in half and filled with your meat of choice – traditionally curried meat.

 Vetkoek originated with the Dutch settlers, back in the 17th Century.
 As they explored further and further away from Cape Town into the interior in their covered wagons, they had no fresh bread and they didn’t have ovens to bake in.
 The alternative was to make deep fried dough balls instead.
 Filled with meat they made a quick and satisfying meal.

 Nowadays vetkoek is a popular South African dish.
 No self-respecting school or church fete would be complete without a Vetkoek stall.

 Vetkoek are normally filled with curried beef mince, but lamb would go really well with them.
 Try them with my lamb curry in pita, using vetkoek instead of pita bread.
 They would go down a treat at a barbeque, filled with sausage and smothered in chilli tomato sauce.

 You can also serve them smeared with butter and apricot jam (or honey, or maple syrup, or cheese, or anything else that takes your fancy).
 My daughter puts golden syrup on hers.

 Now I know you are going to think that deep fried dough balls are really unhealthy and fattening, but to be honest, they don’t absorb much oil from the frying.
 Also, they are drained on kitchen paper afterwards, which soaks off a bit more oil.